hydrum/toonworld/README.md

 - [ ] cleanup existing code
 - [ ] create a repository on github.com and commit the code - be wary of leaks of pws/data

+nice info: how many under-leveled / non-matching mods you have

 ### Discord interaction

 - [ ] create a `/track <allyCode>` command that will register a given allyCode for tracking